Women Build

 Women Build: Spring 2026

-March is Women’s History Month, and we are celebrating by raising
+March is Women’s History Month, and we celebrated by raising

-volunteers will come together to swing hammers, raise walls, and
+volunteers came together to swing hammers, raise walls, and

 stand alongside the families who will one day call these houses